RafaySystems/rafay-cicd-helpers/mks/readme.md

 ## Automation

-Customers using external automation platforms (e.g. Jenkins, GitHub Actions, GitLab etc) can embed the RCTL CLI for complete lifecycle management of Upstream Kubernetes on vSphere environments.
+Customers using external automation platforms (e.g. Jenkins, GitHub Actions, GitLab etc) can embed the RCTL CLI for complete lifecycle management of Upstream Kubernetes on Bare Metal and VM-based environments.

 ---